AegisSoul/TaupymoPlanas-Csharp/README.md

 - Input the forecasted pension
 - Press the button for calulations

-For the results we get the total amount of money that is recommended to save up and how much money it is recommended to save up monthly. <br> <br>
+For the results we get the total amount that is recommended to save up each month and how much money it is recommended to save up monthly. <br> <br>

 <img width="682" alt="Screenshot_1" src="https://github.com/AegisSoul/TaupymoPlanas-Csharp/assets/97402640/1c468427-6dad-4fa8-8af9-4c9a639a6f17">